ca-scribner/Udacity-Data-Engineering-Capstone/readme.md

 ![OLTP Database Schema](./images/oltp.png)

-The database centers on a fact table which includes transaction data (`bottle_cost`, `total_sale`) and references to other tables for store and item details.
+The database centers on a the invoice table which includes transaction data (`bottle_cost`, `total_sale`) and references to other tables for store and item details.
 The goal here is a Third Normal Form schema with no redundancy, but this causes complications when trying to relate properties like an item category with the store that sells it as they require multiple joins.
 In the case of aggregating liquor sales by category and comparing to weather data, five joins are required.

 ## OLAP Schemas